sphinx-contrib/autoprogram/doc/index.rst

 =============================================================

 This contrib extension, :mod:`sphinxcontrib.autoprogram`, provides an automated way to document CLI programs.
-It scans :class:`arparser.ArgumentParser` object, and then expands it into a set of :rst:dir:`.. program::` and :rst:dir:`.. option::` directives.
+It scans :class:`argparse.ArgumentParser` object, and then expands it into a set of :rst:dir:`.. program::` and :rst:dir:`.. option::` directives.